 We hope you find this guidance helpful as you navigate this difficult period.
 Your Modera Wealth Manager can help assist your business in a variety of areas – including connecting you to the right people inside and outside of Modera for specific needs and advice – and be your objective guide through this turbulent time.

-Modera Wealth Management., LLC (“Modera”) is an SEC-registered investment advisor with places of business in Massachusetts, New Jersey, North Carolina, Georgia and Florida.
+Modera Wealth Management., LLC (Modera) is an SEC registered investment adviser with places of business in Massachusetts, New Jersey, Georgia, North Carolina and Florida.
 SEC registration does not imply any level of skill or training.
-Modera may only transact business in those states in which it is registered or qualifies for an exemption or exclusion from registration requirements.
-SEC registration does not imply any level of skill or training.
-For information pertaining to our registration status, fees and services, please contact us or refer to the Investment Adviser Public Disclosure web site (www.adviserinfo.sec.gov) to obtain a copy of our disclosure statement set forth in Form ADV Part 2A.
-Please read the disclosure statement carefully before you invest or send money.
+Modera may only transact business where it is registered or qualifies for an exemption or exclusion from registration requirements.
+For additional information see our Form ADV available at www.adviserinfo.sec.gov which contains a full description of our business, operations and service offerings including fees.
+Please read our Form ADV carefully before you invest or send money.